Setup

 Your FT device temporarily (when in ‘factory’ state) broadcasts its own wireless network, allowing user connection for entering configuration information.

-- Follow the on-screen dialogue to set up your FT device.
+- FComplete the on-screen dialogue to set up your FT device.

 - Allow up to 30 seconds for connection to the FT cloud server.

-- Your FT device should now be working.
-If curious, confirm vessel positions via comparison at WSF's VesselWatch.
+- Your FT device should now be working :–) If curious, confirm vessel positions at WSF's VesselWatch.
+Once configured, FerryClock will retain your local wireless network login credentials in its flash memory.

 Resetting FT Device: